 You want a lawyer who will always have your best interests in mind, not his bottom line.
 A good attorney will fight hard for you, but should not create conflict or extend battles that are unnecessary or detrimental to your case.
 Knowing which battles are worth fighting is a sign of a truly great attorney.

-Choosing the Right Attorney for your Greenville area Divorce
+Choosing the Right Greenville, NC Divorce Attorney

 As you may have noticed, the running thread throughout this post is this: it all starts with your divorce attorney.

-The right attorney will not only have experience and expertise in high net worth divorce, but can give you access to a network of professionals who will help ensure the best outcome possible for you in this complicated and difficult process.
+The right attorney will not only have experience and expertise in high net worth divorce but can give you access to a network of professionals who will help ensure the best outcome possible for you in this complicated and difficult process.

 If you live in the greater Pitt County area and considering divorce and would like to know available options, please contact Irons & Irons P.A.
 Attorney Gib Irons is available to consult with you over the phone or in person.
 Consulting with Attorney Irons will help you to understand your options and guide you down the path of learning what is going to be best for you.
 To schedule an initial consultation, please call 252-215-3000 or fill out our contact form below.
 Protecting your Privacy ~ Your privacy is our primary concern.
 At Irons & Irons, we understand the importance of protecting your privacy and will never share your contact information with a 3rd party.